 Submit official transcripts from all colleges attended by August 15 (Fall) or January 15 (Spring).
 Stony Brook accepts up to 84 transfer credits—courses with grades of C or higher from regionally accredited institutions are evaluated for credit.
 Use the online Transfer Equivalency Database to see how courses transfer, or submit a Transfer Course Evaluation form for courses not in the database.

 Transfer students can access all 200+ undergraduate majors and programs at Stony Brook.
 Some majors (Engineering, Business, Health Sciences) have additional admission requirements and higher GPA thresholds.
-Work with Academic and Transfer Advising Services to plan your course load and ensure credits apply toward your chosen major and graduation requirements.
+Once a student is admitted and pays their deposit they can work with Academic and Transfer Advising Services to plan your course load and ensure credits apply toward your chosen major and graduation requirements.

-Transfer students apply via Common App, SUNY App, or Coalition App with a $50 fee.
-Requirements include college transcripts from all institutions, a personal essay, and optional letters of recommendation (up to 2).
-High school transcripts and SAT/ACT scores required only if you have fewer than 24 college credits.
+Transfer students apply via SUNY App or Common App with a $50 fee.
+Requirements include college transcripts from all institutions and a $50 fee.
+An essay and recommendation letters are generally not required, except for some programs.
+High school transcripts and SAT/ACT scores required only if you have fewer than 24 college credits after High School.
 You must be in good academic standing at your current institution.

 Stony Brook's overall acceptance rate is 49%, with transfer students representing approximately 9% of the student body.
 The university enrolled 1,334 transfer students in Fall 2024—the most of any SUNY institution.
-SUNY and CUNY community college graduates with associate degrees receive priority consideration.
-Strong academic performance (typically 2.8+ GPA, 3.0+ for competitive majors) and completion of prerequisite courses improve admission chances.
+Strong academic performance (typically 2.8+ GPA, 3.0+ for competitive majors) and completion of prerequisite courses, if required for restricted majors may improve admission chances.